Skip Navigation Website Accessibility

 Your backing should be 100% cotton.
 Poly/cotton blends and 100% polyester will stretch differently and could cause tucks and puckering when quilting.
 Please - no sheets.
 Minky or Shannon Cuddle is fine with a loose design.
 Please do not use a Sateen fabric with T-Shirt Quilts.

 Use a 5/8" seam allowance for the back seam(s) and press open.
 Selvages are OK on the outer edges only.
 We will press your back before going on the machine.
+Quilts dropped off with a scant 1/4" seam on the quilt back needs to be secured stitches.
+Be safe - use a larger seam allowance.

 Your backing and batting should be at least 4" bigger on all sides.
 Example: If your quilt top is 60 x 80, then your batting and backing should be 68 x 88.
 If you request a trim, we will be returning your extra fabric when you pick up your quilt.
+Note: this is a regular problem that we have with quilts dropped off.
+At least one time a week this occurs and slows down our queue plus the time needed to finish your quilt.
+We may end up sewing a leader fabric on, just to proceed.

 If the quilt is folded in half and laid on a flat surface, you should see 90 degree corners.
 This ensures the backing goes on the machine quilting frame straight and is important for keeping the design straight with your top.
 If you quilt is not squared, the quilt design may look tilted.